Accelerating BP-based decoders for QLDPC Codes with Local Syndrome-Based Preprocessing

-by first performing BP on the hypergraph to diffuse soft information weighted by \(\{P_i\}\), and subsequently applying ordered‑statistics decoding to rank and test candidate error vectors.
+by first performing BP on the hypergraph to diffuse soft information weighted by \(\{P_i\}\), and subsequently applying OSD to rank and test candidate error vectors.
 The resulting \(\boldsymbol{\xi}^*\) represents the estimated set of errors that most likely occurred in the circuit.